animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Under the hood, Spring Data for Apache Geode provides an implementation of your application’s repository interfaces when the Spring container is bootstrapped.
+Under the hood, Spring Data for GemFire provides an implementation of your application's repository interfaces when the Spring container is bootstrapped.
 SDG even implements the query methods you define so long as you follow the [conventions](#gemfire-repositories.executing-queries).